 In this program, coursework includes a focus on these engines as you work on them in the shop, enhancing your knowledge of automotive engine principles and understanding how to maximize performance.
-Continue reading to learn about these hi-performance-specific and general automotive courses you’ll take at our mechanic school.
+Continue reading to learn about the hi-performance-specific and general automotive courses you’ll take at our mechanic school.

 Hi-Performance Technology Courses